Introduction to SAP HANA

 Conclusion

 SAP HANA is a complete transformational change for enterprise database technology.
-SAP, by leaving the mechanistic constraints of yesteryear and embracing a columnar, parallel-processed, in-memory architecture, is the first and only company to deliver a truly peta-scale data solution for the modern enterprise.
-These concepts are imperative for HANA SAP certification.
-The best way to prepare for this is to complete a course in SAP HANA.
+By leaving the mechanistic constraints of yesteryear and embracing a columnar, parallel-processed, in-memory architecture, SAP is the first and only company to deliver a truly peta-scale data solution for the modern enterprise.

 Start Your SAP HANA Journey with ERPVITS